GeorginJobin/Home-Server-Project/README.md

 # Home Server Project

-Just a repo of me documenting my adventure on how to create a low power home server, from an old laptop I had laying around.
-Documenting everything from hardware setup and OS configuration, to real-life troubleshooting and incidents along the way.

-A personal project by a CS student at TU Dublin, documenting the full process of building a home server from scratch to develop real System Adminstrator skills.
+Just a repo of me documenting my adventure building a low power home server from an old laptop, covering everything from hardware setup and OS configuration, to self-hosted services, real-life troubleshooting and incidents along the way.
+A personal project by a CS student at TU Dublin to develop real System Administrator skills.

 ---